 - 6.5 Another benefit of the Modern.Gov system is the availability of a 'live calendar of meetings'.
 This calendar will illustrate all meetings that are scheduled in line with the agreed Calendar of Meetings and will illustrate all documentation linked to these meetings when such documentation has been published in line with current publication requirements.
 Any amendments to the calendar will automatically be updated so always providing a 'live' calendar of meetings. - 6.6 Members must be mindful that the publication of the information to the web via the modern gov system will need to be from a point in time.
-Therefore it is proposed that the system is pushed live at the start of the new Municipal Year.
-Committee agenda's, minutes and things such as Member attendance details will be available on the system prior to this start point due to the details already being recorded by the Council Business Unit, but for accuracy going forward the details should be viewed from June 2021.
+Committee agenda's, minutes and things such as Member attendance details will be available on the system prior to the 14th June, due to the details already being recorded by the Council Business Unit, but for accuracy going forward the details should be viewed from June 2021. - 6.7 Design and Development will also need to be taken forward in respect of a new webcasting area of the website to assist Members of the public in navigating around this area of the site, ensuring the website is available bilingually.